-This cross-sectional interventional study was carried out at Department of Surgery Unit IV Dr.Ruth K.M Pfau Civil Hospital Karachi/Dow University of Health Science Karachi from November 2017 to May 2018 and was approved by REU of CPSP in June 2020.
-Informed consent was taken from all 139 patients after explaining details of the purpose of utilizing antimicrobial coated sutures in their wounds along with confidentiality.
-Patients of both sexes between the age of 15 and 40 who visited the emergency department were enrolled for the study after they met any 03 criteria to diagnose acute appendicitis including migratory right lower quadrant pain, nausea and vomiting, tenderness on clinical examination, and WBC count more than 12,000 μL.
-We excluded patients with complicated appendicitis as it is a different entity as well as patients with preoperative findings of gangrenous or perforated appendicitis, malignancy, or inflammatory bowel disease.
-The open appendectomy was performed under general anesthesia by trainees having more than 2 years of clinical experience.
-The antimicrobial coated suture was utilized in ligation of the appendix and its mesentery, parietal peritoneal closure, muscles approximation, and sheath.
+This cross-sectional interventional study was carried out at Department of Surgery Unit IV Dr.Ruth K.M Pfau Civil Hospital Karachi/Dow University of Health Science Karachi from November 2017 to May 2018.
+It was approved by the REU of CPSP in June 2020.
+Informed consent was taken from all 139 patients after explaining the purpose of utilizing antimicrobial coated sutures in their wounds and confidentiality.
+Patients of both sexes between the age of 15 and 40 who visited the emergency department were enrolled for the study after they met any 03 criteria to diagnose acute appendicitis, including migratory right lower guadrant pain, nausea and vomiting, tenderness on clinical examination, and WBC count more than 12,000 μL.
+We excluded patients with complicated appendicitis as it is a different entity and patients with preoperative findings of gangrenous or perforated appendicitis, malignancy, or inflammatory bowel disease.
+The open performed appendectomy was under general anesthesia by trainees having more than two years of clinical experience.
+The antimicrobial coated suture was utilized to ligate the appendix and its mesentery, parietal peritoneal closure, muscles approximation, and sheath.
 All patients were kept under follow-up after surgery till 03 months of surgery in the hospital and surgical OPD.
 Surgical Site Infection was reported if there was either purulent drainage of any amount or microorganisms isolated from a culture of the fluid or tissue along with any two clinical features of infection among pain, localized tender swelling, and redness at the site of the surgical made incision.

-Data was collected on predesigned proforma and SPSS version 17 was used for data analysis.
-Frequency and percentage were calculated for the qualitative data.
-P-Value < 0.05 was taken significantly and mean and standard deviation were calculated.
+Data was collected on predesigned proforma, and SPSS version 17 was used for data analysis.

+Frequency and percentage were calculated for the qualitative data, P-Value < 0.05 was taken significantly, and mean, and standard deviation were calculated.